temporalio/tctl/README.md

 ## Auto-completion

-Running `tctl completion SHELL` will output the related completion SHELL code in order to enable the CLI auto completion.
-See the following sections for more details for each specific shell.
+Running `tctl completion SHELL` will output the related completion SHELL code.
+See the following sections for more details for each specific shell / OS and how to enable it.

 ### zsh auto-completion